Great American Family

-Great American Family is an American cable television network.
-Owned by Great American Media, it broadcasts family-oriented general entertainment programming, including television series and made-for-TV movies.
+Great American Family is an American cable television network owned by Great American Media.
+The channel broadcasts family-oriented general entertainment programming such as television series and made-for-TV movies—some of which contain faith-based themes.

 It was originally established in 1995 by Jones Radio Network as Great American Country (GAC), a country music channel.
-GAC was later acquired by Scripps Networks and, in turn, Discovery Inc. Under Scripps, GAC's format was widened to include lifestyle programming pertaining to the American Heartland and the South, but the network did continue carrying some country music-related programming for a period.
+GAC was later acquired by Scripps Networks and, in turn, Discovery Inc.; under Scripps, GAC was relaunched to focus primarily upon lifestyle programming pertaining to the American Heartland and the South, with country music programming being gradually phased out.

-In June 2021, GAC was acquired by GAC Media—a new ownership group that includes former Crown Media CEO Bill Abbott and Hicks Equity Partners.
-On September 27, 2021, the network was relaunched as GAC Family (later Great American Family), with a format and original programming strategy mirroring Abbott's former employer Hallmark Channel, and leveraging talent previously associated with that network.
-The previous country lifestyle format was moved to Ride TV—a second channel acquired by GAC Media–which was concurrently relaunched as the sister network GAC Living.
-In 2022, Abbott described the network as featuring a mix of secular and "soft" faith-based programming.
+On June 28, 2021, the channel was acquired by GAC Media—a new ownership group that includes former Crown Media CEO Bill Abbott, and Hicks Equity Partners.
+On September 27, 2021, the network was relaunched as GAC Family (later Great American Family); its format mirrors the programming strategies Abbott had developed while at Hallmark Channel, including a focus on original movies and specials tied to holidays.
+Its productions also leverage talent previously associated with Hallmark Channel, such as Candace Cameron Bure (who was also named chief content officer).
+The previous country lifestyle format was moved to Ride TV—a second channel acquired by GAC Media–which was concurrently relaunched as the sister network GAC Living (later Great American Faith & Living).

 As of February 2015, GAC was available to approximately 59 million television households (51% of pay television customers) in the United States.